sdunlap/gtsam_pendulum/README.md

 * My method - UnicycleExample.py - This example uses a python class to store and access the measurements.
 I'm not entirely sure how scope works for the error functions, but it appears this method works and may be easier to maintain for more complicated systems.
+I'm not sure which method will perform better.

 ``` py
 @dataclass